I Went to School with 27 Jennifers

 "Hey, do you know what Can't Keep it in His Pants and Never Shuts Up are doing tonight?"

-"Yeah, those two, Thinks He's Elvis, Indeterminate Gender and Drowns Kittens for Fun are all going to a Fellated a Record Executive concert."
+"Yeah, those two, Thinks He's Elvis, Mild Bigot and Drowns Kittens for Fun are all going to a Fellated a Record Executive concert."

 It would make the interactions between persons that are somehow so opaque much easier to understand: